 Mumbrella wraps up the latest campaigns to hit our screens.

-Metcash’s supermarket chain IGA continues to push the independence of its owner-operated stores with its latest ad again featuring actor Shane Jacobsen.
+Metcash’s supermarket chain IGA continues to push the independence of its owner-operated stores with its latest ad again featuring actor Shane Jacobson.

 The ongoing campaign by The Monkeys highlights locally-grown produce and the involvement of IGA stores in our local communities as the brand pushes back against the might of Woolworths, Coles and the growing influence of Aldi.

-In the newest ad, Jacobsen pushes his shopping trolley through local streets while he talks about the role that IGA plays in local communities.
+In the newest ad, Jacobson pushes his shopping trolley through local streets while he talks about the role that IGA plays in local communities.

 Metcash kicked off the campaign in June of last year with food and grocery general manager, Madeleine Fitzpatrick, citing the supermarket’s line of ‘It pays to shop independent’ as the cornerstone of the campaign.